Remembering the Radical Roots of Liberation Psychology: Salvadoran Educators, Popular Student Movements, & Ignacio Martín-Baró’s Social Psychology

 The author employs primary archival research, autoethnography, and a hybrid approach that combines historical nonfiction and fiction.
 Notably, this article translates some of Ignacio Martín-Baró’s work, initially published in Spanish, to amplify his contributions to the psychosocial understanding of power, ideology, war, violence, trauma, and mental health.
 University students and Martín-Baró have offered us a unique and much-needed psychology that is rooted in anti-oppressive popular organizing and activist research.
 Through a practice of embodied historical memory, the author argues that liberation psychology has a radical legacy that must not be forgotten, especially amid ongoing settler-colonial violence.
 Otherwise, we risk devaluing and de-radicalizing its powerful history, vision, and potential.

-Joanna Beltrán Girón © 2015.
 In Progress.
+Joanna Beltrán Girón © 2025